ColbyPrescott/KOWGUI/README.md

 for the VEX V5 API.
 It uses basic nodes to create complex systems like Godot, and can arrange code in a compact manner like HTML.

-Out-of-the-box systems range from as simplistic and customizable as rectangles and click detectors to as complicated as terminal-integrated keyboards and graphs!
+Out-of-the-box systems range from as simplistic and customizable as rectangles and click detectors to as complicated as a terminal-integrated keyboard and graphs!

 ## Documentation